jreisinger/docs/data/notes/go/basics.md

 determine:

 * exact representations of their values
-* intrinsic operations of that represenation (e.g. arithmetic for numbers, or indexing `append` and `range` for slices)
+* intrinsic operations of that represenation (e.g. arithmetic for numbers, or indexing, `append` and `range` for slices)

 See also [Basic types](https://tour.golang.org/basics/11), [Zero values](https://tour.golang.org/basics/12) and [Type conversions](https://tour.golang.org/basics/13).